-In 2004, I completed the film TUPPERWARE! which tells the tells the remarkable story of Earl Silas Tupper, an ambitious but reclusive small-town inventor, and Brownie Wise, the self-taught saleswoman who built him an empire out of bowls that burped.
+In 2004, I completed the film Tupperware! which tells the tells the story of Earl Silas Tupper, an ambitious but reclusive small-town inventor, and Brownie Wise, the self-taught saleswoman who built him an empire out of bowls that burped.
 The film won the George Foster Peabody Award, and numerous others.
-It was broadcast on The American Experience in the USA, and on television networks in more than a dozen countries.
+It was broadcast on The American Experience in the USA, and on television networks in more than two dozen countries.

 My latest film is Love Between the Covers, a film about the billion dollar romance fiction business and the remarkable (and very female) global community that romance authors and readers have built.
 The film had its sneak preview at the Library of Congress, its official premiere at Toronto’s Hot Docs Film Festival, and I’m now taking it to film and book festivals around the world.